 Now the water temperature is the same after the fish bag has been sitting in the fish tank water for over 20 minutes, but the water chemistry such as PH and hardness are still different!
 What now?

-This is what I usually do.
+I usually do the following.
 Use a plastic fish container (the little plastic box the fish store salesmen use to keep the fish caught from the tanks before putting them into a plastic bag), and dump the fish & water from the plastic bag into the container.
-There is no need to transfer all the water if there is too much water for the container to handle.
+There is no need to transfer all the water if the container is not big enough.
 Then get rid of some water from the container (throw that water away, do not put it into the fish tank), and refill the container with water from the tank.

 Wait for 10~15 minutes, then get rid of some more water from the container, and refill it with the water from the fish tank.
-Repeat that process every 10~15 minutes with no more than 25~30% of water removed/added each time…until the water in the container is mostly from the fish tank instead of the original water from the plastic bag.
-In this way, the fish have the time to slowly get used to the new water chemistry.
+Repeat that process every 10~15 minutes with no more than 25~30% of water replaced each time.
+Until the water in the container is mostly from the fish tank instead of the original water from the plastic bag.
+In this way, the fish have the time to get used to the new water chemistry slowly.
 The whole acclimating process usually takes me about 1.5 hours.
-For more sensitive fish, it can take 2~3 hours before I feel safe to add the fish into the tank.
+For more sensitive fish, it can take 2~3 hours before I feel safe to add the fish to the tank.

-The above scenario is based on the assumption that you have a heater if the fish you keep are tropical.
-It does not matter how slowly you try to make the fish to adapt to the new temperature, tropical fish (such as betta) will die if there is no heater to keep the water at the needed tropical water temperature which is usually around mid 72~80F+.
+We based the above scenario on the assumption that you have a heater if the fish you keep are tropical.
+It does not matter how slowly you try to make the fish to adapt the new temperature, tropical fish (such as betta) will die if there is no heater to keep the water at the tropical water temperature which is usually around mid 72~80F+.